 In addition, the following stylistic aspects are preferred:

 • Each definition should begin with a clause number, placed at the margin with a tab between the number and the term.
-The term should be in bold, beginning with a lower case letter and followed by a colon.
+The term should be in bold, beginning with a lower-case letter and followed by a colon.
 Definitions should end with a period.

 • Definitions with more than one explanation should be separated with semicolons.